ONEcampaign/oda_cookbook/src/oda-data-package/tips-tricks.md

 recipient_groupings()
 ```

-These are the available recipient groupings:
+These are the predefined recipient groupings:

 | Group Name                         | Description                                                                                                                  |
 |------------------------------------|------------------------------------------------------------------------------------------------------------------------------|